-The number one reason women call or visit a midlife or menopause office is, “I don’t feel like myself.”
+The number one reason women call or visit a midlife or menopause office is, “I don’t feel like myself”.
 And the number two reason is, “I am gaining weight and I haven’t changed anything—and it’s all in my belly!”
-If this describes you and you’re wondering about all that belly fat you’ve noticed lately, you came to the right place.
+If you’re wondering about all that belly fat you’ve noticed lately, you came to the right place.

 In this Let’s Chat blog, I will cover why women gain belly fat, why there is a connection to chin hair, how belly fat is different from other fat, and what belly fat means for your health.
 I will also give you five tips on how to NOT gain the dreaded belly fat and give you five questions for you to ask your healthcare provider about your own health.
 Let’s get started on this crucial topic.

 When I was a young OB/GYN running around delivering babies and seeing many patients daily, patient after patient would tell me she had gained 30 pounds and had no idea how it happened.
 I have to admit, I would think to myself, “How can you not know how you gained 30 pounds?”
 I wanted to ask each woman the obvious question: “Are you eating more and exercising less?”
 Instead, I gave them the polite version of the “eat less and exercise more” talk, and we would move on from there.

 But, I started seeing a pattern and was faced with the question so often that I decided to figure out why this was happening to so many women.
 As I took time to ask more questions, I realized that the first ten pounds always made sense—they had been on vacation, sprained an ankle, helped a sick parent for a long period of time, or struggled with a bad case of bronchitis for three weeks.
 As a result, they couldn’t exercise and ate the same amount of food—or possibly even more comfort food.
 Given all the different scenarios, the initial weight gain made sense.